Need some help? Listed below are the answers to the frequently asked questions and concerns.

 If you continue to have problems, just give us a call (503-370-6413) and we can walk you through it on the phone.

 3. I've checked everything, but JobCat still won't let me log-in!

 After a number of incorrect log-in attempts, Jobcat will block the user for security measures.
-Contact the Career Center, to unblock your account and to further assist you, if you are still unable to log-in.
+Contact Career Services (503-370-6413), to unblock your account and to further assist you, if you are still unable to log-in.